riipandi/fuelstack/README.md

 A full-stack monorepo starter kit powered by [Turborepo](https://turborepo.org).
 Originally based on Turborepo [example kitchen-sink](https://github.com/vercel/turborepo/tree/main/examples/kitchen-sink).
-This starter kit is already pre-configured with essential components.
+This starter kit is already pre-configured with some additional packages and tools, such as:

-Each package and app is 100% [TypeScript](https://www.typescriptlang.org/).

-### Included Packages

-This Turborepo has some additional tools already setup for you:

 - [Typescript](https://www.typescriptlang.org) for static type checking
 - [Fastify](https://fastify.dev) for the REST or GraphQL API